helm/charts/incubator/rundeck/README.md

-rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsCredentialsSecret | A reference to the Kubernetes Secret that contains the aws credentials. | "" rundeck.awsVolumeId | A Volume ID from a pre-existent AWS EBS volume to persist Rundeck data from /home/rundeck/server/data path. | ""
+rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsCredentialsSecret | A reference to the Kubernetes Secret that contains the aws credentials. | "" rundeck.awsVolumeId | A Volume ID from a pre-existent AWS EBS volume to persist Rundeck data from /home/rundeck/server/data path. | "" nginxConfOverride | An optional multi-line value that can replace the default nginx.conf. | ""